I’m mom to a busy family of six, so when I saw the Skylight Calendar in my Instagram feed my first thought was, “This could change my life.”

 Also, it’s expensive.
 Especially compared with just sharing your existing digital calendars, totally free through your mobile devices.

 But other than that, the Skylight Calendar has been a simple, streamlined way for my family to quickly look to see what’s on everyone’s schedule for the day.
 In fact, I think some of the genius here is that it is so simple — it’s just a way to display our digital calendar, in real time, for the whole family to see.
-We’ve definitely continued to use it week after week, and it’s absolutely worth every penny for big, busy families like mine.
+We’ve definitely continued to use it week after week, and it’s absolutely worth every penny for big, busy families like mine, plus it’s convenient to have it on mobile devices as well.

 Oh, and pro tip: Add meals as all-day events to your calendar.
 This way, your family will know what’s for dinner and never have to ask.
 One less thing for me to worry about.